pinobatch/numism/README.md

 If you're curious
 -----------------
+The Game Boy version has at least [28 coins](docs/gb_coins.md).
+There is also an interactive [exerciser](gameboy/exercise/README.md) used for hardware and emulator behavior testing.
-Building the Game Boy ROM requires RGBDS, Python 3, and Pillow (Python Imaging Library).
+Building them requires RGBDS, Python 3, and Pillow (Python Imaging Library).

+The NES version has at least [12 coins](docs/nes_coins.md).
-Building the NES ROM requires cc65, Python 3, and Pillow (Python Imaging Library).
+Building it requires cc65, Python 3, and Pillow (Python Imaging Library).